The Ford

 Car clubs

-With many chapters of clubs around
+With many chapters of clubs

-membership with a considerable number of uniquely
+a membership with a considerable number of uniquely

 Australian cars.
 (Australia produced its own car bodies